Houston Press: "Best Tutoring Company". 1-on-1 Tutoring by top Rice grads.

 In our session today, the student finished covering the kidney, in particular, the purpose of the proximal convoluted tubules, the loop of Henle, the distal convoluted tubules, and the collecting duct, and the hormones that work on it, such as aldosterone and ADH.
 We also covered the basics of the immune system including the difference between humoral and cell-mediated immunity, and the effector cells of each system.
 Student did not appear to be struggling with any of the material, though she realizes she has a lot to memorize before the next test.
 Student and I will work through her problem book in the coming week.
 No concerns from this session.

-These tutors provide high quality instruction that can lead to markedly better results.
-Students in Houston find themselves more confident and more prepared to face challenging tests and attain top scores.
+Each tutor provides high quality instruction that can lead to markedly better results.
+Students in Houston, TX find themselves more confident and more prepared to face challenging tests and attain top scores with help from a tutor.